HS2 in Buckinghamshire and Oxfordshire

 The Chalfont St Peter headhouse design has been improved.
 The single-storey building is now set back from the road and wrapped in a simple grey zinc roof with dark bronze openings.
 Taking its inspiration from the style of local barns and other agricultural buildings, it’s designed to blend into the surrounding landscape.
 The pre-weathered grey zinc roof will age naturally over time, without loss of robustness or quality, while the whole structure will sit on a simple dark blue brick base.

-Learn more about the Chalfont St Peter headhouse or read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire
+Read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire

 Chalfont St Giles headhouse